 Emily Boller grew up on the same farm that was homesteaded by her pioneering relatives in the mid 1800s near Fort Wayne, Indiana.
 Her parents encouraged the mural painting endeavors of a young, budding artist; and a painting professor at Purdue University imparted a fiery passion for the pursuit of artistic excellence.

 In 2008, Emily created an online art exhibit --using food as an artistic medium--and titled it Transformation.
-She followed the nutrition recommendations in the book, Eat to Live, written by nutrition expert Joel Fuhrman, M.D.
+She followed the nutrition recommendations in the book, Eat to Live, written by physician and nutrition expert Joel Fuhrman, M.D.
 Throughout the course of one year, she lost the excess weight and restored her health--and documented the progress online.
-Then she became a blog writer and inspirational speaker for Dr. Fuhrman for several years . . . until a son died by suicide in 2012.
+Then she became a blog writer and inspirational speaker for several years . . . until a son's tragic death in 2012.
 She eventually hit a wall and couldn't write or speak publicly for awhile.
 (To read more, click here.)

-Today, she is an alum of Dr. Fuhrman’s Nutritiarian Education Institute where she completed the certificate programs in Basic Nutrition and The Science of the Nutritarian Diet.
+Today, she is an alum of the Nutritiarian Education Institute where she completed the certificate programs in Basic Nutrition and The Science of the Nutritarian Diet.
 She combines practical, no nonsense tips with easy to understand science in order to help others escape the addictive grip of the Standard American Diet.
 She has also raised five children in the Midwest, so she understands the challenges of switching to a healthy lifestyle in the midst a culture bent on eating disease-promoting and addictive food.
-In addition, as the result of losing one of her children to suicide, she's experienced firsthand the impact of trauma and grief on addiction recovery and relapse.
+In addition, as the result of her son's death, she's experienced firsthand the impact of trauma and grief on addiction recovery and relapse.

 Emily continues to pursue artistic excellence--although she no longer paints wall murals.
 She works primarily in the mediums of oil, acrylic, and watercolor paintings . . . and crafting words.